joe-mccann-dev/signup-form/README.md

   - Event listener listens for form submission.
 Checks if `password.value === passwordConfirmation.value`
   - If they don't match, add an error class to each and unhide password mismatch error message.
   - Attach event listener to password and password confirmation inputs.
 If password is long enough, add success class.
   - When typing in password confirmation check to see if it matches the password.
-Add/remove success accordingly.
+Add/remove success class accordingly.